 What is DVR?

-DVR, a more advanced form of PVR, began to rule the television industry in the year 1999 when Replay TV and TiVo launched their first DVR sets.
+DVR, a more advanced form of PVR, began to rule the television industry in 1999 when Replay TV and TiVo launched their first DVR sets.
 Although TiVo became more successful commercially, selling 1 lakh units in the same year.

 Main Differences Between PVR and DVR